vishwas125/IBM-Watson-Conversation-Slots-Joys-Pizza/README.md

 # IBM-Watson-Conversation-Slots-Joys-Pizza
-A sample pizza ordering chatbot using the IBM Watson Assistant Slots feature.
+A sample pizza (also salads, sides and drink) ordering chatbot using the IBM Watson Assistant Slots feature.
 Includes a sample node js conversation service app for the same.
 Deployed on slack and facebook messenger. https://joyspizza.mybluemix.net/

 This is to illustrate the use of IBM Watson's conversation service (Watson Assistant) to build a sample chatbot.
 This is extended from the [default implementation](https://github.com/IBM/watson-conversation-slots-intro/) given by IBM.